adammark/Markup.js/README.md

 Markup.js takes the pain out of converting structured data into HTML markup or other text formats.
-Its intuitive syntax and small footprint (only 1.9KB minified and gzipped) make it the perfect choice for your Javascript app.
+Its intuitive syntax and small footprint (only 1.9KB minified and gzipped) make it the perfect choice for your JavaScript app.
 Plus there are *no dependencies.*

 ## Usage